Westwood-Robotics/DAnTE_V2/README.md

 #### 1. PyBEAR

-Please use PyBEAR from Westwood Robotics [PyBEAR-WR](https://github.com/Westwood-Robotics/PyBEAR-WR), and make sure that you are on the develop branch.
+Please use PyBEAR from Westwood Robotics [PyBEAR-WR](https://github.com/Westwood-Robotics/PyBEAR-WR), and make sure that you are using version 0.1.2 or higher.

 Due to the differences in data return format, the current RoMeLa PyBEAR will **NOT** work with DAnTE V2.